aisosalo/CIFAR-10/README.md

 TODO

+The CIFAR-10 dataset, as it is provided, consists of 5 batches of training images which sum up to 50000 and a batch of 10000 test images.

+Each test batch consists of exactly 1000 randomly-selected images from each class.
+The training batches contain images in random order, some training batches having more images from one class than another.
+Together, the training batches contain exactly 5000 images from each class.

-We use here only the 50000 images originally meant for training.
+Here we have used only the 50000 images originally meant for training.

 ## Model